Standard tuning on the guitar (EADGBe)

 This can be done by playing on specific strings, for example the so-called 5th Fret Guitar Tuning Method, and get the right tune by comparing the sounds.
 The method can be quite difficult if you’re a beginner, but you can watch this video and listen to the notes and at the same time play the strings on your guitar and turn the tuning pegs until you get a similar sound.

 Short explanation of standard tuning

 So why are e, a, d, g, b and e chosen to be standard for this instrument?
-The reason is plainly that it is suitably in many ways.
+It's plainly because it is suitably in many ways.
 It makes it easier to play chords in the most common keys and it is also beneficial for playing scales.
-In other words, the reason for the arrangement of the tuning is pragmatic.
+In other words, the cause for the arrangement of the tuning is pragmatic.

 The guitar strings name or letters may confuse some.
 For instance, why is the second e written in small letters when the rest is written as capitals?
 This is done to distinguish them: the second e (the highest string) is two octaves above the other.